gonzex/test_abidocs/doc/tutorials/basepar.md

+---
+authors: YP, XG
+---

+# Lesson on basic parallelism

+## Parallelism in ABINIT, generalities and environments.

 There are many situations where a sequential code is not enough, often because it would take too much time to get a result.
 There are also cases where you just want things to go as fast as your computational resources allow it.
 By